Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Conclusion: Toward a More Balanced Healthcare Future

 We need a change to put patients first.
-This means making healthcare more open and fair.
-We should focus on keeping people healthy, not just making money.
+This means making healthcare more open and fair, with a focus on keeping people healthy rather than maximizing profits.

-Creating a better healthcare future needs everyone's help.
-Healthcare workers, leaders, and people must work together.
-Together, we can make a system that cares for everyone's health, not just profits.
+Creating a better healthcare future requires the collective effort of healthcare workers, leaders, and the public.
+Together, we can build a system that prioritizes everyone’s health—not just the bottom line.

 Frequently Asked Questions About The Need for Greed vs. Holistic Wellness